dawescc/porpo/README.md

 ## Usage

+Be aware the application allows you to select any data available as an X or Y variable.
+Some variable combinations may not perform as expected.

 ### Specific Lap
 You can easily pull and visualize data for a lap of an event's session.
 Each lap, event, session, and driver can be customized.